 **Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.

 Auckland Student Ambassadors

-My name is TJ Scalfaro; I am a senior business marketing major from Lansdale, PA.
+My name is TJ Scalfaro; I am a senior business marketing major from Lansdale, Pennsylvania.
 Going to New Zealand was the best choice I could have made in my academic career.
 Everyday was a new adventure loaded with meeting new people, exploring the city of Auckland, going on crazy adventures all over New Zealand, and so much more.
 New Zealand is the perfect program for anybody who likes the outdoors or simply enjoys warm sunny weather.
 Email me to ask me questions email@example.com